How to Build A Brand (Yes You Should)

 • Less Shareability: People share stories.
 They rarely share sales pitches.

-In summary, while sales pitches can lead to quick wins, stories build lasting relationships.
-In a world crowded with brands, be the one that connects, not just sells.
 Maybe it’s less about how to build a brand and more about how to be useful.

 Kyle Rutten